frogcjn/SwiftwithPython/README.md

     link "Python"
 }
 ```
+Step 3-9 are necessary steps to `import Python` in Swift, Xcode will search the module headers in `Python.framework`

-4. `PythonKit` is not a requirement to use Python on iOS, but if you want to use the code in `testPythonKit()` in next step to test, then you should add `PythonKit` on the Xcode project settings, there is a Swift Package Manager configuration.
+10. `PythonKit` is not a requirement to use Python on iOS, but if you want to use the code in `testPythonKit()` in next step to test, then you should add `PythonKit` on the Xcode project settings, there is a Swift Package Manager configuration.

 ![Image](https://github.com/user-attachments/assets/e25a1ea8-586e-48a1-904c-78798755f2fa)

-5. Add `init` func to the app swift file
+5. Add `init` func to the iOS Project App swift file
 ```Swift
 import SwiftUI